Today's Articles

 *Black history and the "Five Civilized Tribes" are affirmed on this date in 1500.
 There has been a long intersectional coexistence between African and Native people in America.

 The term "Five Civilized Tribes" originates from the white-American colonial history of the United States.
 It refers to five Native American nations: the Cherokee, Chickasaw, Choctaw, Creek (Muscogee), and Seminole.
 These are the first five tribes that white colonials considered "civilized."
-The tribes of the southeast adopted George Washington's policy as they established schools, took up yeoman farming practices, converted to Christianity, and built homes like whites.
+The tribes of the Southeast adopted George Washington's policy as they established schools, adopted yeoman farming practices, converted to Christianity, and built homes like whites.

 Notably, the legal systems among the five tribes reputedly appropriated slavery.
 Examples of white attributes adopted by these five tribes include Christianity, centralized governments, literacy (English), market sharing, written constitutions, intermarriage with whites, and plantation slavery practices.